mayer79/confintr/README.md

-# cis
+# confintr

-The `cis` package offers classic and bootstrap confidence intervals for the following parameters:
+The `confintr` package offers classic and bootstrap confidence intervals for the following parameters:

 - mean,